Verdify

 We do not ask AI to take irreversible, regulated, unsafe, or customer-facing actions without explicit controls.

-We do not replace systems of record with model output.
+We do not replace systems of record with AI output.

 We do not ingest sensitive client data into third-party tools unless the client has approved the path.

-We do not make impact, safety, or autonomy claims without scorecard evidence.
+We do not make impact, safety, or autonomy claims without private-eval and outcome evidence.

 We do not hide known limits, failed test cases, missing telemetry, or unresolved approval gaps.